M7md-5shbh/Python_projects/README.md

-# Hello
+# Python Projects
-** Here you can find a list of python projects ranging from simple ones to more complex ones, feel free to use them to learn or try out things! **
+In **this directory**, you can find a list of python projects that I've worked on, ranging from simple ones to more complex ones, feel free to use them to learn or try out things!